nicholaskim6/personal-website/app/data/writings/Thoughts_on_My_Music_Education.md

 <br><br>
 Being able to play music for yourself seems like some sort of positive, but that depends on whether you're comfortable and respectful enough of your own playing to enjoy it.
-It's quite infrequently that I play for myself, and when I do, I'm usually end up more focused on playing than trying to enjoy my own music.
+It's quite infrequently that I play for myself, and when I do, I usually end up more focused on playing well than trying to enjoy my own music.
 I would by and large prefer a professional recording if I'm looking to listen, though that does lead into what I might see as a possible redeeming element of my investment in music.
 <br><br>
 One thing that seems to be true is that, one way or another, I've ended up with a deep appreciation for music.